 Pakistan is home to some of the world's most breathtaking mountain ranges.
-If you are the adventurous type, maybe a hiker through Asia, or simply making the most of your annual family visit, you will want to make sure you're covered in the case of an accident as a result of an extreme sport.
+If you are the adventurous type, maybe a hiker through Asia, or simply making the most of your annual family visit, you will want to make sure you're covered in the case of an accident as a result of a sport with a higher associated risk.

 Hiking is an incredibly popular activity in the Pakistani mountain ranges, with visually breathtaking views of valleys, glaciers and lakes.
 Home to the indomitable, K2 (aka 'Savage Mountain'), it's not the tallest mountain in the world but the steepest and some would say it's arguably the most difficult to ascend!
 We think you'd have to be pretty brave to have a stab at this, but even if you go for a slightly tamer hike, we have the additional coverage for you.

 In Pakistan the means of currency is the Pakistani rupee (PKR), and you're in for good news since the cost of living in Pakistan is extremely cheap in comparison to the UK.
 Local restaurants will largely be low-priced, but be warned that hotel restaurants and bars might be more expensive in comparison.
 If you're seeking tranquility by escaping the hustle and bustle, it's also probably worth getting out your cash from an ATM before leaving the city.
 We'd also say to double check the ATM's withdrawal limit as it can vary from each bank.